nishkeni/nishkeni.github.io/_pages/about.md

 ---

 I am an Electronics, Electrical and Computer Engineer by Formal Education, and I like to believe myself to be a budding Engineering Mathematician by passion.
-I am currently pursuing my M.S. in Electrical and Computer Engineering at [Georgia Tech](https://www.gatech.edu/), Atlanta with specialization in Digital Signal Processing.
+I recently completed my M.S. in Electrical and Computer Engineering at [Georgia Tech](https://www.gatech.edu/), Atlanta with specialization in Digital Signal Processing.
 Before that, I completed my B.Tech. in Electronics Engineering (Institute Gold Medal) from [VJTI](https://www.vjti.ac.in/), Mumbai.
 I am, however, still passively affiliated to the [Center of Excellence (CoE) in Complex and Non-Linear Dynamical Systems (CNDS)](https://www.vjti.ac.in/images/coe-cnds/project/index.html), VJTI.

 As a background context, I am <b><i>aggressively</i></b> protective of my time, as I believe we all should be.
 I love to wear the hats of both a researcher and a developer.